CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ***
 ## Stimuli Trigger
-Stimuli trigger is synchronizatd throug Arduino UNO.
+We used Arduino UNO to synchronizate between trigger and EEG data.
 Arduino UNO communicate with laptop(or PC) for trial onset and with WAV Trigger for stimuli (i.e, speech) onset.
 Finally, this send the trigger for stimuli onset to OpenBCI board.
 All signals are deliveried to the IO pin through jumper wire.

 See custom-made code for Aduino UNO used in experiment.